ross/performant-pagination/README.md

   expensive to take the count of large tables on many RDBMS engines.
 * Similarly the number of pages available and the "number" of the current page are not supported.
+* Ordering must be on a single field.

 # What You Gain